-This paper will rely strongly on Symbolic Interactionism (SI) and more specifically on the dramaturgical approach of Erving Goffman.
+This paper will rely strongly on Symbolic Interactionism (SI) and more specifically on Erving Goffman's dramaturgical approach.
 Conflict theory, Functionalism, and generational studies will provide additional insights.
 Blumer describes SI as being built upon three premises.
 “First, human beings act towards things on the basis of the meanings that the things have for them.
 Secondly, these meanings are a product of social interaction in human society.
-Thirdly, these meanings are modified and handled through an interpretive process that is used by each individual in dealing with the signs he/she encounters.”
+Thirdly, these meanings are modified and handled through an interpretive process that each individual uses in dealing with the signs he/she encounters.”
 (Meltzer, et al., 2020, p.1) For SI the emphasis is on how symbols and most importantly language as a symbolic system, allow us to become self-conscious and aware of others.
 (Giddens & Sutton, p.
 23) SI does not focus on objectively existing structures as would a functionalist approach, but focuses on individuals and their interactions, going as far as to say only the latter exists. (p.
 85) SI’s method is interpretative and qualitative rather than gathering empirical data on large masses of people, focusing instead on day-to-day interactions and observations. (p.
 850) SI explains social change comes from social movements seeking remedies to problems birthed out of dissatisfaction with current society.
 It is a collective behavior that forms at the primitive level and develops gaining increasing organization to take on a “character of a society.” (p.
 849) This indicates the role that emotional reactions may play in conflict and alliance formation.

 As this paper examines the merging of social movements beyond intersectionality the dramaturgical approach will be useful.
 Intersectionality applies multiple distinct social oppressions to an individual.
 Here we are observing a melding of social oppression.
 “Goffman’s dramaturgical approach can be usefully applied to situations where ‘actors’ collaborate to accomplish specific outcomes.”
 (Giddens & Sutton, p.
 486) Using the metaphor of a theater, Goffman says the world functions as a stage and individuals perform their roles with others who are also performing for an anticipated audience.
 These roles follow scripts that give a person social status or social position.
 We are constantly acting or performing with and for others.
 And each person has multiple roles. (p.
 483) This suggests the intended and actual audience has a strong influence on how a person is performing.
 Goffman also presents the concepts of each person having a front stage and a backstage, the former being how we present ourselves to the public world, and the latter being the person we are when we do not have to perform but are more relaxed and rehearsing our next performance. (p.
 485) This distinction will be helpful in considering the interactive influence of self-determinative behavior and reactive behavior to social norms and expectations.
 This also leads us to ask what goals may be driving the actor as he or she presents to society and how this not only shapes but reflects the identity a person is constructing or seeking to construct.
 Again, we find the interplay of the “person I want to be” and “the person I am with others.”
 This may even lead us to the question of “the person I am with myself.’